 5.2.4 Requirements for sub-network provisioning service

-REQ-PRO_NW-FUN-1 The sub-network provisioning service producer shall have the capability allowing its authorized consumer to request creation of a 3GPP sub-network.
+REQ-PRO_NW-FUN-1 The sub-network provisioning service producer shall have the capability allowing its authorized consumer to request creation of a 3GPP sub-network instance.

-REQ-PRO_NW-FUN-2 The sub-network provisioning service producer shall have the capability to fulfil the consumer’s request to create a 3GPP sub-network.
+REQ-PRO_NW-FUN-2 The sub-network provisioning service producer shall have the capability to fulfil the consumer’s request to create a 3GPP sub-network instance.

-REQ-PRO_NW-FUN-3 The sub-network provisioning service producer shall have the capability allowing its authorized consumer to request configuration of a 3GPP sub-network.
+REQ-PRO_NW-FUN-3 The sub-network provisioning service producer shall have the capability allowing its authorized consumer to request configuration of a 3GPP sub-network instance.

-REQ-PRO_NW-FUN-4 The sub-network provisioning service producer shall have the capability to fulfil the consumer’s request to configure a 3GPP sub-network.
+REQ-PRO_NW-FUN-4 The sub-network provisioning service producer shall have the capability to fulfil the consumer’s request to configure a 3GPP sub-network instance.